 Many Turtle Beach headsets allow a little room for fun – options for decals and more personalized plates on the ear cups are common.
 However, the XO Seven Pro model eschews these physical customization options for a sturdier, more professional look.
-If you’re a huge fan of the personalization, then choose an XO model other than the Pro: There are fewer audio features, but more room for customizing the appearance.
+If you’re a huge fan of personalization, then choose an XO model other than the Pro: There are fewer audio features, but more room for customizing the appearance.

 Let’s get this out of the way: This headset is in stereo.
-Now, the XO Seven Pro makes that stereo do a lot of work and there were times when I could almost convince myself it wasn’t stereo, but in the end it was inescapable.
+Now, the XO Seven Pro makes that stereo do a lot of work, and there were times when I could almost convince myself it wasn’t stereo, but in the end, it was inescapable.
 There is no option for surround sound on this model.

 I’m not sure why this is the case – quite possibly, Turtle Beach wanted to save surround sound for some of its other models and keep this line more affordable.
 However, it’s one mark against what is otherwise an incredible console headset.
-The sound quality is accurate, and as spatially aware as it can be, but it still won’t compare to a full surround sound headset and it lacks a certain crispness found in more high-fidelity headphones, as seen in our best gaming headset round up.
-This is far more noticeable on some games than others.
-The tense environments of Dark Souls III or sneak-attack games benefit greatly from directional sound.
+The sound quality is accurate, and as spatially aware as it can be, but it still won’t compare to a full surround sound headset, and it lacks a certain crispness found in more high-fidelity headphones, as seen in our best gaming headset round-up.
+This is far more noticeable in some games than others.
+The tense environments of Dark Souls III or sneak-attack games benefit greatly from the directional sound.
 The fast-pitch multiplayer FPS encounters on Call of Duty or the slot machine missions on Destiny don’t have as many uses for surround sound…and perhaps that’s another reason TB made this decision.

-The XO Seven Pro also comes loaded with a number of presets, and the good news is that most of them are worth your time, with bass boosting, treble boost, “loud room” setting and more giving you plenty of options to tailor sound to what and where you are playing.
+The XO Seven Pro also comes loaded with a number of presets, and the good news is that most of them are worth your time, with bass boosting, treble boost, “loud room” setting, and more, giving you plenty of options to tailor the sound to what and where you are playing.
 The bad news is that none of this is very customizable.
 You don’t get access to more PC-related features like audio controls that let you customize your presets just the way you want them.
 It’s one less thing to worry about, but it’s also one less option you have.